DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-filtering-the-activity-log-to-show-applications-received-recently.md

       src: activity-log.png
 ---

-We’ve already tried some approaches to helping users [find applications which have not been looked at yet].
+We’ve already tried some approaches to helping users [find applications which have not been looked at yet](/manage-teacher-training-applications/helping-users-find-applications-which-have-not-been-looked-at-yet/).
 They did not work well in research, so we’ve decided instead to try letting users:

 - filter the activity log to show applications received between certain dates
 - [filter the application list to show applications received on certain dates](/manage-teacher-training-applications/filtering-the-application-list-to-show-applications-received-recently/)